 You are not eligible for drug diversion (treatment) if you are convicted of possessing marijuana for sale.
 Drug diversion is available only for simple possession or cultivation of marijuana for personal use.

 However, it is sometimes possible to get the charged reduced to simple possession, for which diversion is available.

 How does the prosecutor prove I possessed marijuana for sale?

-Before you can be found guilty under Health and Safety Code 11359, the prosecutor must prove that:
+For a Health and Safety Code 11359 conviction, the prosecutor must prove that: